-While homosexuality is legal in Indonesia, this is not the first time the country has been influenced by Sharia Law into criminalizing LGBTQ people and acts between them.
-Since Sharia Law was implemented in 2014 public canings of LGBTQ people have occurred regularly.
+While homosexuality is legal in Indonesia, this is not the first time the country has been influenced by Sharia law into criminalizing LGBTQ people and acts between them.
+Since Sharia law was implemented in 2014 in the Aceh province, public canings of LGBTQ people have occurred regularly.

-So while none of this is new, Pariaman became the latest major city in the predominantly Muslim nation to issue a new regulation against “acts that are considered LGBT.”
-Deputy Mayor Mardison Mahyudin told Reuters such activity “disturbs public order.”
-Now any behavior that shows gay or transgender behavior will be fined 1 million rupiah (about $70 U.S. based on current exchange rates).
+So while none of this is new, Pariaman (which is not in Aceh, but West Sumatra) became the latest major city in the predominantly Muslim nation to issue a new regulation against "acts that are considered LGBT."
+Deputy Mayor Mardison Mahyudin told Reuters such activity "disturbs public order."
+Now any behavior that indicates a person is gay or transgender behavior will be fined 1 million rupiah (about US$70 based on current exchange rates).